Discover more from Activist Explorer Newsletter, by Juliana Barnet

 The father and brother discover Billy’s secret and pour contempt on him for being a “sissy”--until they see him dance.
 After they are won over, the story centers on whether Billy will get into a famous London ballet school, and whether the father can afford the tuition.

-Even though the father is a striking miner and Billy’s older brother is a strike leader, we glimpse nothing whatsoever of the energy and creativity needed to organize and sustain an industry-wide strike.
-We spend the entire film with these folks, at what turns out to be a crucial moment in their strike, yet we never see the characters engage in ordinary communal tasks or camaraderie.
+Even though the father is a striking miner and Billy’s older brother is a strike leader, we glimpse nothing whatsoever of the energy, intelligence, and creativity needed to organize and sustain an embattled industry-wide strike.
+We spend the entire film with these folks, at what turns out to be a crucial moment in their strike, yet we never see the characters engage in ordinary cooperative tasks of organizing, nor in the camaraderie they would certainly show each other much of the time.

 Other than a few seconds overheard on somebody’s radio, we viewers get no information about how the Thatcher government and the mining companies constantly attacked the miners and their union, and we don’t hear the workers discuss it.
 The only clashes we see are between the miners and the police (with clubbing, arrests, and a chase scene) and between miners and strikebreakers (with yelling, snarling, and throwing things)—and we learn no information or background.

-If the film had allowed the workers to express their demands, as they would on any picket line, we could have learned what motivated them.
+If the film had depicted the workers clearly expressing their demands, as they would on any picket line, we could have learned what motivated them.
 But they don’t even carry signs (unlike in our graphic above) and we only hear them monotonously shouting, “Scab!
 Scab!
 Scab!”, an epithet many viewers may not even understand, given the widespread marginalizing and distortion of labor struggles.
 Not to mention the puzzlement we feel at seeing the strikers throw eggs at the strikebreakers’ bus rather than feed them to their hungry children.

-In the end, Billy triumphs as a lead dancer, while the union ignominiously “caves” and is heard from no more.
+At the movie’s end, Billy triumphs as a lead dancer, while the union ignominiously “caves” and is heard from no more.

-We see a group of LGBTQ+ Londoners discuss the strike and how they are linked by shared experience of persecution, a point sharply noted after the group’s little storefront headquarters is attacked early in the film, leading to their organizing—with some dissent—Lesbians and Gays Support the Miners (LGSM).
-The project raises money for the strike, and eventually makes a journey to the North of England to personally hand the funds to the miners.
+A group of LGBTQ+ Londoners discuss the miners’ strike and note how they are linked by shared experience of persecution.
+After the group’s little storefront headquarters is attacked early in the film, they organize—with some internal dissent—Lesbians and Gays Support the Miners (LGSM).
+The project raises money for the strikers, and eventually makes a journey to the North of England to personally hand the funds to the miners.

-Unlike in Billy Elliot, in Pride we see internal discussions, friendly and harsh, amongst both parties about how to tackle issues and face attacks.
-We follow the arc of the encounters between LGSM and the miners as it progresses from bemusement and rejection to friendship and solidarity, in engaging, often amusing scenes in the miners’ homes and union hall.
-The LGSM folks, for their part, reciprocate the hospitality by showing the union men and women London nightlife and holding a drag show fundraiser for the strike, where one of the striking miners steps up to the stage to raucous approval.
+Unlike in Billy Elliot, in Pride we witness conversations and arguments that illuminate the issues they are facing.
+We follow the arc of the encounters between LGSM and the miners as it progresses from bewilderment and rejection to friendship and solidarity, in engaging, often amusing scenes in the miners’ homes and union hall.
+We see the miners’ views transform in scenes both funny and poignant when they return the LGSM folks’ visit, and glimpse London nightlife, culminating in a drag show fundraiser for the strike, where the strike leader Dai receives raucous approval from the crowd when he steps onstage to thank them.

-Pride illustrates the choices and challenges of building solidarity, focusing on how this process changes people in both groups in ways that go beyond the strike itself.
+Pride illustrates joys and challenges of building solidarity, showing how this process changes people in both groups in ways that go beyond the strike itself.

 Granted, the themes of the two movies are different: Billy Elliot is about the power of art to overcome preconceptions and stereotypes, with the strike being a subplot and context.
 Pride looks at how two very different subcultures overcome deep mistrust to find common ground, not only to support one another’s struggles, but to form real human connections.

-The issue is that the union is portrayed as an alien entity, and while the strike is the setting for most of the film, we learn virtually nothing about its workings, demands, accomplishments, or progress.
-Nor do we learn about the solidarity that reached the strikers from all over England, including the LGBTQ+ groups that inspired the story of Pride.
+The problem is that the union is portrayed as an alien entity, and even though the strike is the setting for much of the film, we learn virtually nothing about its workings, demands, accomplishments, or progress.
+Nor do we learn about the solidarity that connected the strikers from all over England, as well as other supporting groups, including the LGBTQ+ groups that inspired the story of Pride.

 Subtle emphasis and de-emphasis matter.
-In Billy Elliot, the vital collective support among the miners, like the soup kitchen set up in the ballet classroom, is all off-screen and mentioned only in passing.
-There is even a moment, barely referred to, where the union takes up a collection to contribute to Billy’s tuition.
-The barest on-screen view of this gesture might have somewhat counterbalanced the time spent showing the workers yelling at each other, and would have let us witness the union itself, in addition to the father and brother as individuals, working through prejudices to support the protagonist family in their unique aspiration.
+In Billy Elliot, the vital collective support among the miners, like the soup kitchen set up in the ballet classroom that precipitates Billy’s story, is all off-screen and mentioned only in passing.
+We even learn—if we’re paying close attention—that the union took up a collection to contribute to Billy’s ballet school tuition.
+A brief on-screen view of this generous gesture could have somewhat counterbalanced the scenes of workers yelling at each other, and would have showed us how the union itself, in addition to the father and brother as individuals, worked through its macho prejudices.

 Anti-union details sneak past our awareness